 I’m trying to look at kind of what he looks like.
 And he starts out with a beard and kind of a narrow face.
 And then his face changes to someone I don’t know.
-And then as to face changes to Elian and, and I think, oh, I would love to show
+And then as to face changes to a lion and, and I think, oh, I would love to show

-Again, just again, someone I don’t know, but I still have the same amount of love.
+Again, just again, to someone I don’t know, but I still have the same amount of love.
 And I thought I’m more capable of love than I realized.
 And he switches back to his original face and he puts his forehead to mine and I can see as he sees.
-And it’s like, all of us are a gym and we’re connected by living lines like gold and spiderwebs.
+And it’s like, all of us are a gem and we’re connected by living lines like gold and spiderwebs.

-And it’s this huge matrix of living life.
-And we can strengthen those lines of connection with our focus and our loving-kindness.
+And it’s this huge matrix of living lines.
+And we can strengthen those lines of connection with our focus and our loving kindness.
 And he takes his forehead back from mine and I can see his face again.
 And my trust in him is absolute.

 scene where I was shot.
-And my mum yet tan has found me and she has brought her body, my body up onto her lap and she’s stopping the blood flow and she’s wailing into the sky and I’m looking down from above and I think, oh, I want you to know that I’m okay, I’m guided, I’m peaceful.
+And my mum Yet Tan has found me and she has brought her body, my body up onto her lap and she’s stopping the blood flow and she’s wailing into the sky and I’m looking down from above and I think, oh, I want you to know that I’m okay, I’m guided, I’m peaceful.

 I’m not in pain and I’m perfectly fine.
 And I want someone to be able to comfort her.
-And, and so I turned to my, my, I call my Royal shepherd and he looks up and we begin to rise.
+And, and so I turned to my, my, I call my Royal shepherd and he looks up and we begin to rise up.
 And I rise up and I’m getting more free of my form and any limitations I had in this lifetime.
 And I continue to cross over and there’s beings that are continuing to purify me and I’m going through veils and becoming lighter.

 And it’s thought that connects me to every living thing around me, even when the tunnel has a life force.
 And I know I’m going home to the great heart where I will be received and I trust all beings are received there.
 And I continue on towards the great heart and becoming softer.
 There’s, it’s even harder to discern, like what’s me and what’s everything else.

 Which is to sing medicine songs like she has done for me.
-And I remember that I’m part of this choir of medicine singers, and my desire to be part of that choir.
-Again, turns me around and I start heading back.
+And I remember that I’m part of this choir of medicine singers, and my desire to be part of that choir again, turns me around and I start heading back.
 And when I am at the closer to

 And she says, I will be the keeper of these art images until you are safe.
-And then you will be given this kind of treasure, chest of images to draw from the other side to help people remember that we are divine beings.
+And then you will be given this kind of treasure chest of images to draw from the other side to help people remember that we are divine beings.
 And when I get back just to the veil between the living and the, and the other side of the veil, I meet what I feel is the great grandmother of all of us.